ObserverOfTime/DiscordThemes/README.md

 ### [Mini Themes](MiniThemes)

-Themes for the desktop client, meant to compliment other themes.
+Themes for the desktop client, meant to complement other themes.
 Details in the link.

 ## Installing